cyrizon/r-clustering-variables/Documentation.md

 ### Functions and methods
 #### Fit
 ##### Description
-Fit the clustering model on the active variables.
+Fits the clustering model on the active variables.
 Premptively test each the arguments and generates an error message in the apppropriate case  : X must be a data.frame, all the variables must be categorical(type factor), X must not contain missing values and K must be between 2 and the number of variables in X.
 Clusters are initialized using a balanced round-robin initialization, then shuffle, to reduce the chance of empty clusters at the start.